-If you’re going to rock the job market and get interviews, then you have to be strategic about the skills you feature in your resume’s story.
+If you’re going to rock the job market and get interviews, then you have to be strategic about the skills to put on your resume.

 The goal is to hit the sweet spot of alignment between what you want and what employers want.

-How to Align What You Want with What Employers Want
+How to Align the Skills You Want to Use with the Skills Employers Want

 Others like to reverse engineer the process.
 They look at what the market wants and help their clients figure out how they match up.